drunkenfriday/Weather-Navigator/README.md

 # serve with hot reload at localhost:3000

 For correct working, please run next 3 commands
-1. npm run api
+1. npm run api //running at localhost:8080
-2. npm run parser
+2. npm run parser //running at localhost:5000
-3. npm run dev
+3. npm run dev //running at localhost:3000

 You can choose one of 24 Ukrainian cities and get forecasts for one of next 10 days including today.
 Parser is using the most popular weather resources in Ukraine.
 Maybe, in future list of resources will be added.